I wanted to see how all the pieces were going to look when joined in the final layout, but didn't want to resort to working on the floor.

 Luckily, my quilting friend, Rosemary had a portable design wall, and she let me borrow it.
 At last, I could spread out the quilt components in their proper places and see how things were going to look.

-Little by little, I started building my log cabin blocks, trimming each step as I went.
+Little by little, I started building my half-log cabin blocks, trimming each step as I went.

 It took a few rounds before the familiar log cabin started to emerge.

 After a few more rounds, I had my four log cabins ready to go.
 I'm not yet sure which way I will rotate them in the final layout.
 Here are a couple of options:

 There are a few empty areas on the quilt will have filler blocks to fill in the spaces.
 I turned to the collection of small squares that I had been making all along in anticipation of the filler blocks, and began experimenting.

 Lots of little squares to play with.

 I'm so glad the day was cool enough so I did not have to turn on the fan!